MoseleyBioinformaticsLab/pdb_eda/doc/tutorial.rst

 A full list of methods can be found at the **API Reference**.

-Analysing the electron density data
+Analyzing the electron density data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are several methods you can use to perform on the electron density data.